-- The PAM profile provides an infrastructure in a healthcare enterprise or across a number of enterprises to distribute the patient identity, demographics, and encounter information, in order to enable various clinical functions in clinical settings.
-The PAM actors can be grouped with actors in other IHE Integration Profiles. - One possible grouping is between the Patient Demographics Supplier actor in the PDQ profile and either the Patient Demographics Supplier actor or the Patient Demographics Consumer actor in this profile, to add query support defined in the Patient Demographics Query transaction to the same set of patient information managed in the PAM profile. - Furthermore, the Patient Demographics Supplier actor in the PDQ profile can be grouped with the Patient Encounter Supplier actor of this profile.
-Due to the required grouping of the Patient Encounter Supplier actor (see ITI TF-1: 14.4.1), such a grouping can provide query support defined in both the Patient Demographics Query and Patient Demographics and Visit Query transactions to the same set of patient and encounter information that is managed in the PAM profile. - These are some examples of possible grouping of the PAM actors with other IHE actors.
+The PAM Profile provides an infrastructure in a healthcare enterprise or across a number of enterprises to distribute the patient identity, demographics, and encounter information, in order to enable various clinical functions in clinical settings.
+The PAM actors can be grouped with actors in other IHE Integration Profiles.

+3735 One possible grouping is between the Patient Demographics Supplier Actor in the PDQ Profile and either the Patient Demographics Supplier Actor or the Patient Demographics Consumer Actor in this profile, to add query support defined in the Patient Demographics Query transaction to the same set of patient information managed in the PAM Profile.

+Furthermore, the Patient Demographics Supplier Actor in the PDQ Profile can be grouped with the Patient Encounter Supplier Actor of this profile.
+Due to the required grouping of the Patient Encounter Supplier Actor (see Section 14.4.1), such a grouping can provide query support defined in both the Patient Demographics Query and Patient Demographics and Visit Query transactions to the same set of patient and encounter information that is managed in the PAM Profile.

+3745 These are some examples of possible grouping of the PAM actors with other IHE actors.
 Many other possibilities may be useful (either to provide additional values or to allow profile structure simplification).
-For example, in the radiology scheduled workflow (SWF) profile, the Order Placer and Order Filler actors can be grouped with the Patient Encounter Consumer actor.
+For example, in the radiology scheduled workflow (SWF) Profile, the Order Placer and Order Filler actors can be grouped with the Patient Encounter Consumer Actor.